benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Prerequisites

-Find out what you need in order to start using NDe APIs.
+Find out what you need in order to start using Nike APIs.

 ### Registration

-The NDe API registration process helps identify the software (including software version and who maintains it) that is calling an API.
+The Nike API registration process helps identify the software (including software version and who maintains it) that is calling an API.
 This is useful for understanding the impact of changes to, or deprecation and removal of an API.

 #### Caller Identification Process (Optional)

 ##### Caveats

-For this process to work between your app and a particular NDe API, make sure that the answer is yes to all of the following questions:
+For this process to work between your app and a particular Nike API, make sure that the answer is yes to all of the following questions:

 1. Will you always call the API through api.nike.com?